onechiporenko/ember-bootstrap-toasts-manager/README.md

   @action
   showToast() {
     this.toastsManager.showBaseToast({
-      title: 'Hello',
+      title: "Hello",
-      message: 'This is a toast message',
+      message: "This is a toast message",
     });
   }
 }